 Entering the Conversations: Practicing Literacy in the Disciplines by Patricia Lambert Stock, Trace Schillinger, and Andrew Stock

 These books are part of the Principles in Practice imprint.

 "Interdisciplinary Synergy: Teaching and Learning in Collaboration"

 Browse all publications on literacy as shared responsibility.

-Literacy Across the Disciplines (Web Seminar Package)
+Reading and Writing in the Disciplines (Web Seminar Package)